According to author Robert Pozen, regular exercise increases productivity.

 Studies show that our willpower is similar to other muscles.
 If little time is spent working on your self-control, you won’t see any improvements.
 However, unlike your other muscles, you only have a limited surplus of self-control: As our day progresses, our willpower depletes.

-If you’re struggling with diminishing willpower, below are nine ways to improve your self-control and max out your productivity.
+If you’re struggling with diminishing willpower, below are nine productivity tips to improve your self-control and get the most out of your days.

 1) Eat a hearty meal.